cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

     * The Adminer (PostgreSQL GUI) at http://localhost:3838/adminer/ui/?username=postgres&pgsql=.
 Enter `<STACK NAME>-postgis:5432` as the `Server` and the value from the `postgis_pasword` file as the `Password`.
     * The Ontop GUI should be available at http://localhost:3838/ontop/ui.
     * The Blazegraph Workbench should be available at http://localhost:3838/blazegraph/ui.

+Remarks:
+   * In case not all containers start up successfully, try running the command again.
+   * In case the `geoserver` container does not start up successfully (likely due to time out issues), try pulling the image manually by running
+        ```console
+        docker pull docker.cmclinnovations.com/geoserver:2.20.4
+        ```

 ## Debugging the Stack Manager in VSCode